Department of Mathematics and Statistics

 Quantitative Methods for Business

-Group 2: Essential Statistics (choose two, one course must be higher than MA-132)
+Group 2: Essential Statistics (choose two, one course must be numbered MA-132 or higher)

 Intermediate Statistics